A guide to volunteer training

 Training volunteers is an essential part of running a charity.

-You are likely to have volunteers coming from all backgrounds, so it's important to make your volunteer induction process straightforward and supportive for the new recruit.
+You are likely to have volunteers originating from all backgrounds, so it is important that your volunteer induction process is as straightforward and supportive as possible:

-- Show them around your building (if you have a permanent office space) or, if they are volunteering as a one-off for an event, show them around the designated area.
-Also introduce them to key people at the charity, from trustees to fellow volunteers.
-If necessary, set up individual meetings for them to get a better idea of what each person's role is at your organisation.
+- Introduction to your charity/organisation: Create an information pack detailing the charity's mission statement, history, volunteer role description and any necessary contact information.
+Carry out a tour around your building (if you have a permanent office space) or, if they are volunteering as a one-off for an event, show the designated area.
+Introduce your new volunteers to key people at the charity, including trustees to fellow volunteers – if feasible, set up individual meetings for new volunteers to develop a better idea of what each person's role is at your organ-isation.

-- Spend some time talking them through policies such as service user confidentiality, IT restrictions and, most importantly, health and safety.
-It is likely your volunteer will be unfamiliar with accident reporting, designated first aiders or emergency routines - so make sure they are brought up to speed.
+- Discussion surrounding policies: Spend time talking through policies such as service user confidentiality, IT restrictions and, most importantly, health and safety.
+It is likely your volunteer will be unfamiliar with accident reporting, designated first aiders or emergency routines, so ensure they are trained on the current processes.

-Deciding who runs the training programme depends largely on your situation: the amount of volunteers needing to be trained, the resources you have available, and how much training they need, to name just a few factors.
+Deciding who runs the training programme depends largely on your situation, for example: the number of volunteers requiring training, the resources you have available, and how much training they need.

 Protecting against volunteer risks

-Once these measures have been put in place, you are likely to see numerous benefits of having well-trained, confident volunteers representing your cause.
-But even with a well-run training programme, your charity is likely to face a range of volunteer risks.
-There is, however, insurance cover available to protect your charity:
+Once training has commenced, your charity will be able to benefit from having well-trained, confident volunteers representing your cause.
+Even with a well-run training programme, your charity still has the potential to face a range of volunteer risks, which is where certain insurance cover is available to protect your charity:

-- Public liability insurance can cover your charity against injury caused to a third party (such as a service user) as a result of a volunteer's negligence
+- Public liability insurance can cover your charity against injury caused to a third party (such as a service user) as a result of a volunteer's negligence.
+Without cover in place, the legal fees alone could cost your charity thousands of pounds.

 Need some help?